 Most people want a rehab or program that has these.

-- Qualified to accept insurance reimbursement.
+- Qualified to accept insurance.
 Virtually all rehabs are able to receive insurance.
 So if one does not, that’s very big red flag.

 - Licensed by the state.
 Incredibly, not all are licensed.
 Obviously, avoid them.

 - Licensed to provide on-site detox, if needed.
-Even if detox isn’t needed, being licensed to do so is another sign of quality.
+If it isn’t needed, being licensed to do so is another sign of quality.

 - Based on a philosophy with which they agree.

-- Either located nearby or in a “swimming pool state” such as Florida, California, or Arizona.
+- Either located nearby or in a “swimming pool state.”
+FL, CA, and AZ come to mind.
 They also prefer good physical facilities with private bedrooms, a friendly staff, and good food.